 To apply for financial aid funds that are offered by the Office of Student Financial Aid (OSFA), you must follow the application procedures provided in our Step-By-Step Process web page.

-Types of Graduate Student Financial Aid Offered by UI OSFA
+Types of Graduate Student Financial Aid Offered by OSFA

 Half-Time or Full-Time Status Requirement